The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 The city center of Lisbon is called Baixa Pombalina, named after the 18th-century statesman Marques de Pombal.
 It’s located near the Tagus River and is known for its historical architecture, pedestrian streets, and cafes.

-Here you can find renowned landmarks such as Praça do Comércio (also known as Terreiro do Paço) and picturesque alleys like Chiado filled with shops, cafes, and restaurants.
+Here you can find renowned landmarks such as Praça do Comércio (also known as Terreiro do Paço) and picturesque alleys in Chiado filled with shops, cafes, and restaurants.

 You can also enjoy popular attractions like Elevador de Santa Justa or Rossio Square to name a few!